 13,000 y.a.: L621-Dinaric branched off P37-east, perhaps near the Danube delta.

-There is evidence that it was perhaps caused by a collision with a comet, and compounded by one of the drainages of Lake Agassiz and by the eruption of the Campi Flegri supervolcano.
+There is evidence that it was perhaps caused by a collision with a comet, and compounded by one of the drainages of Lake Agassiz and by the eruptions of the Campi Flegrei supervolcano and the Lacher See VEI 6 eruption .
 The sharp cold lasted 1,300 years, but was not as severe as the Oldest Dryas.
 Some small groups were able to 'winter through' and survive in small villages as far north as Hamburg Germany.
 Most, though, were driven back into or near the refugia.
 I show Y3104 as being just north of the Ukraine refugium during the Younger Dryas after having been further north on the plains.
 England was depopulated during the Younger Dryas.

 The difference between the paleolithic and the mesolithic is based on their technology and lifestyle.
 Paleolithic peoples used crude stone tools made by chipping and lived nomadically in crude shelters and caves.
 In the mesolithic, better stone tools were shaped and polished by grinding, pottery was coming into use, and some permanent housing structures were built.